-To date, the Corporation has not recorded any revenues, other than interest and investment income and management fees and it has no dividend record.
-The Corporation has not commenced commercial production on any property.
+Until the last quarter of the recently completed fiscal year, the Corporation has not had a history of recording any revenues, other than interest and investment income and management fees and it has no dividend record.
 There can be no assurance that significant losses will not occur in the near future or that the Corporation will be profitable in the future.
-The Corporation's operating expenses and capital expenditures may increase in subsequent years as consultants, personnel and equipment costs associated with advancing exploration, development and commercial production of the Corporation's properties increase.
-The Corporation expects to continue to incur losses unless and until such time as it enters into commercial production and generates sufficient revenues to fund its continuing operations.
-The development of the Corporation's properties will require the commitment of substantial resources to conduct time-consuming development.
-There can be no assurance that the Corporation will generate any revenues or achieve profitability.
+The Corporation's operating expenses and capital expenditures may increase in subsequent years as consultants, personnel and equipment costs associated with advancing mining operations, exploration, development and commercial production of the Corporation's properties increase.
+The development of the Corporation's properties will require the commitment of substantial resources to conduct time-consuming development and there can be no assurance that the Corporation will generate enough revenues or achieve profitability.